 A wedding is a joyful time, with two people coming together to form a union.
 They also are merging their lives, including their assets.
 While divorce may be the furthest thing from your mind, it is important to consider your own property and assets and what happens to them if an unforeseen event occurs.
 A prenuptial agreement can not only protect you, but also provide upfront direction for your soon-to-be spouse on how your separate interests will be handled.

-At Montgomery, Adams & Wyatt, PLC, in Little Rock, Arkansas, our family law attorneys understand the stigma that the term “prenup” has.
+At Montgomery Wyatt Hardy, PLC, in Little Rock, Arkansas, our family law attorneys understand the stigma that the term “prenup” has.
 However, it is important to know that a prenuptial agreement is a contract that is designed to protect you and it is not a sign that you are already planning for divorce.
 We are sensitive to the emotions that this topic often raises with couples, and we work closely with clients to see that all issues are addressed.